djhshih/muscle-nix/README.md

 cd -
 ```

 For the program to do anything useful, you would need an input file.
-Suppose
+Since our
-a FASTA file is available locally `./data/input.fasta`, then you can run
+input file is available locally at `data/input.fasta`, you can run
-`muscle` on this input by mounting the the `./data` directory as `/data` within
+`muscle` on this input by mounting the the `data` directory as `/data` within
 the running docker container.